NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     srun ./my_parallel_readwrite_program -input-options $TMPDIR/myfiles  # use your application's commands
     ```

+??? example "Sample batch script to utilize Local Disk ($TMPDIR) on bigmem nodes"
+    If your job requires more than 1.7TB of local disk, you can run your job on a bigmem node.
+Kestrel's bigmem nodes have 5.8TB of NVMe local disk.

     `$TMPDIR` is a preset variable that points to `/tmp/scratch/<JOB_ID>`.

-Be sure to use the flag `SBATCH --tmp=<LOCAL_DISK_REQUEST>` to request a node with local disk space.
-If this is not included, there is a chance your job will get a node without disk space where it will use RAM instead.
+    ```
+    #!/bin/bash
+    #SBATCH --ntasks=104               # CPU cores requested for job
+    #SBATCH --nodes=1                  # Keeep all cores on the same node
+    #SBATCH --time=01-00               # Job should run for up to 1 day (for example)
+    #SBATCH --tmp=5.8TB                # Request maximum 5.8TB local disk on bigmem nodes
+    #SBATCH --partition=bigmem         # Run on bigmem nodes

+    # Copy files into $TMPDIR
+    cp /scratch/<userid>/myfiles* $TMPDIR

+    srun ./my_parallel_readwrite_program -input-options $TMPDIR/myfiles  # use your application's commands
+    ```

 ??? example "Sample batch script for an MPI job on CPUs"
     The default module for running MPI jobs, PrgENV-cray is automatically loaded for all users.